jamesmili/SportsNews/README.md

 1. View NBA related tweets.
 2. View NFL related tweets.
-3. View tweets specific from any NBA and NFL team by searching on the search bar.
+3. View tweets from any NBA and NFL team by searching on the search bar.

 ## How to install